 Fresno Grizzlies Game Notes at Rancho Cucamonga

-The Grizzlies and Quakes start a six-game series today.
-First pitch is scheduled for 11:00 am PT from LoanMart Field.
-Grizzlies LHP Caleb Franzen and Quakes RHP Payton Martin are the probable starters.
+The Grizzlies and Quakes continue their six-game series tonight.
+First pitch is scheduled for 6:30 pm PT from LoanMart Field.
+Grizzlies RHP Blake Adams and Quakes LHP Maddux Bruns are the probable starters.
 I have attached the roster/game notes.
-The link below has everything needed for today.
+The link below has everything needed for tonight.

 SUNDAYS ARE FOR WALK-OFFS: The Grizzlies walked-off on the Ports 12-11 in 11 innings Sunday afternoon from Chukchansi Park.
 Fresno second baseman Luis Mendez raced home on a wild pitch, giving the team their second comeback win of the season (both in extras).
 The Grizzlies enjoyed their first 2023 walk-off win as well, after having seven last season.
 The Grizzlies had a 7-6 lead heading into the 9th before the Ports scored three runs in the frame.
 Fresno tied the game with two outs in the bottom half of the 9th after a dropped fly ball in left field.
 Stockton and Fresno traded runs in the 10th to keep the game going.
 Finally, in the 11th, Stockton netted a run to take an advantage.
 Fresno once again came back, scoring two runs and winning the contest.
 The Grizzlies relished six extra-base hits of their seven and won the six-game series as well.